Steckschwein/steckschwein.github.io/content/software/index.md

 ![steckOS load command output](images/load.png)

-load is used to load the contents of a file to a give memory location
+load the contents of a file to a given memory location

 #### save

 ![steckOS save command output](images/save.png)

-save is used to save a memory area (from address, to address) to a file
+save a memory area (from address, to address) to a file

 #### bd